 You have six broad dispositions for a feature request:

-- Help the customer solve the problem your existing software.
+- Help the customer solve the problem with your current version of software.
 Determine if changes in configuration of the existing product can satisfy their need, or if a training issue exists that may be causing the problem.

 Risk: if this really represents a need that would be better addressed by changing code this may just be phase 1 of a two phase process involving options 2,3, or 4 below.